 Your IR plan should define roles and offer step-by-step technical instructions for how to fix the vulnerability, assess the damage, restore any lost or damaged data, and document the incident.

 Having everyone aligned on a plan of action -- with access to a central data repository so everyone's working off the same information -- will minimize the impact of an incident and protect the business from unnecessary damage and costs.

 10. Educate employees

 Perhaps the best defense has less to do with technology and more to do with vigilance on the part of people within your organization.
-But most people don't know how to identify a threat, and don't recognize a fraud attempt when they see one.
-For instance, 28% of employees lack confidence in identifying a phishing email.
+But most people don't know how to identify a threat and don't recognize a fraud attempt when they see one.
+For instance, 45% lack the confidence to identify a social engineering attack like a phishing email.
 By educating them about the dangers of cyber threats, what to look for, and how to report a possible attack, you can mitigate risk and reduce incidents, and ensure everyone in your organization keeps cybersecurity top of mind.

 The first step to cybersecurity